Tiny-Foxes/SM5-Arduino-Lighting/README.md

 # SM5-Arduino-Lighting
-**Use an Arduino to get game-controlled lights in StepMania 5!**
+**Use an Arduino to get game-controlled lights in StepMania 5/Project Outfox!**

 ## What's it do?
-StepMania 5 can be set up to control lights you hook up to an Arduino as if they were lights on an Arcade cabinet.
+StepMania 5/Project Outfox can be set up to control lights you hook up to an Arduino as if they were lights on an Arcade cabinet.

 This Arduino code will help you do that!